Skip to content

 Affirmative action requires employers to make every good faith effort to take positive, results-oriented steps to recruit, employ, train and promote qualified women, minorities, individuals with disabilities and protected veterans.
 Affirmative Action is not a quota system or requirement to extend preferences to unqualified candidates.
 In fact, government regulations forbid the use of quotas in Affirmative Action planning.

 Executive Order 11246 is the primary piece of Affirmative Action legislation and is enforced by the Office of Federal Contract Compliance Programs (OFCCP).
-The executive order states that all government contractors must agree not to discriminate due to race, color, sex, religion, or national origin.
+The executive order states that all government contractors must agree not to discriminate due to race, color, religion, sex, sexual orientation, gender identity, or national origin.
 The executive order also specifies that all contracts with 50 or more employees and with contracts of $50,000 or greater must develop and implement a written Affirmative Action Plan (AAP).

 What is the difference between "affirmative action" and "diversity"?
 How does "affirmative action" relate to "diversity"?